binkley/modern-java-practices/README.md

 ## Introduction

 Hi!
 I want you to have _awesome builds_ 🟢.
-If you're on *Java* project, or a project on any
+If you're on a *Java* project, or a project on any
 *[JVM language](https://en.wikipedia.org/wiki/List_of_JVM_languages)*
 (Clojure, Groovy, JRuby, Java, Jython, Kotlin, Scala, _et al_), this article is for you.
 This article assumes you are using Gradle or Maven for your build